kmugrage/2016-GoCD-workshop/README.md

 Requires Vagrant and Virtualbox

 1. Clone this repository
-2. Rename Vagrantfile.virtaulbox to Vagrantfile
+2. Rename Vagrantfile.virtualbox to Vagrantfile
 3. Run 'vagrant up' (this will take a while, it builds most of the box)

 The GoCD instance will be set to poll https://github.com/gocd-demo/2016-GoCD-workshop-application for pipeline changes.